Ice storage air conditioning: Air conditioning

 The most widely used form of this technology can be found in campus-wide air conditioning or chilled water systems of large buildings.
 Air conditioning systems, especially in commercial buildings, are the biggest contributors to peak electrical loads seen on hot summer days in various countries.
 In this application, a standard chiller runs at night to produce an ice pile.
 Water then circulates through the pile during the day to produce chilled water that would normally be the chiller's daytime output.

 A partial storage system minimizes capital investment by running the chillers nearly 24 hours a day.
 At night, they produce ice for storage and during the day they chill water for the air conditioning system.
 Water circulating through the melting ice augments their production.
 Such a system usually runs in ice-making mode for 16 to 18 hours a day and in ice-melting mode for six hours a day.
 Capital expenditures are minimized because the chillers can be just 40 - 50% of the size needed for a conventional design.
 Ice storage sufficient to store half a day's rejected heat is usually adequate.

 A full storage system minimizes the cost of energy to run that system by entirely shutting off the chillers during peak load hours.
 The capital cost is higher, as such a system requires somewhat larger chillers than those from a partial storage system, and a larger ice storage system.
-Ice storage systems are inexpensive enough that full storage systems are often competitive with conventional air conditioning designs.

 The air conditioning chillers' efficiency is measured by their coefficient of performance (COP).
 In theory, thermal storage systems could make chillers more efficient because heat is discharged into colder nighttime air rather than warmer daytime air.
 In practice, heat loss overpowers this advantage, since it melts the ice.

 Air conditioning thermal storage has been shown to be somewhat beneficial in society.
 Off-peak electricity is cheaper, as demand is lower.
 It also reduces the demand at peak times, which is often provided by expensive and unenvironmental sources.

 A new twist on this technology uses ice as a condensing medium for the refrigerant.
 In this case, regular refrigerant is pumped to coils where it is used.
 Rather than needing a compressor to convert it back into a liquid, however, the low temperature of ice is used to chill the refrigerant back into a liquid.
 This type of system allows existing refrigerant-based HVAC equipment to be converted to Thermal Energy Storage systems, something that could not previously be easily done with chilled water technology.
 In addition, unlike water-cooled chilled water systems that do not experience a tremendous difference in efficiency from day to night, this new class of equipment typically displaces daytime operation of air-cooled condensing units.
 In areas where there is a significant difference between peak day time temperatures and off-peak temperatures, this type of unit is typically more energy efficient than the equipment that it replaces.